Inclusion and Diversity Coaching

 These pages will support you in developing your knowledge and skills to be able to push your ability to differentiate further and to be able to support EVERY participant you meet.

-At sports coach UK we recognise the seven protected characteristics identified in the 2010 Equity Act but currently have identified three keys areas which will provide the greatest impact on participation, namely disability, gender (women and girls), and race and ethnicity.
+At sports coach UK we recognise the nine protected characteristics identified in the 2010 Equality Act but currently have identified three keys areas which will provide the greatest impact on participation, namely disability, gender (women and girls), and race and ethnicity.
 We are constantly striving to provide support to coaches and our sports partners around inclusion and diversity and signpost them to the most effective organisation for support.
 For any enquiries please contact Sarah Cohen by email at email@example.com.

 Browse topics on the left-hand side or view all items in this section.